TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

      aws eks list-clusters
      ````

-* Config kubeconfig with EKS CLI
+* Configure kubeconfig with EKS CLI to access your cluster
-(*Fill in your own cluster name in below, you can check your EKS cluster name you created from the CloudFormation or EKS console / CLI*)
+(*Fill in your EKS cluster name in below, you can check your EKS cluster name you created from the CloudFormation or EKS console / CLI*)

   ````
   aws eks update-kubeconfig --name=<your eks cluster name>
   ````

-* Verify kubectl command
+* Verify kubectl command works
   ````
   kubectl get svc
   ````